 Welcome to your Monday night urban retreat.
 Led by a rotating group of professional instructors, classes are offered on a give-what-you-can donation basis to benefit a local advocacy group or cause.
+Currently we are supporting N Street Village, which supports women in need in our community.

 Please bring your own mat.
 We have a limited number of mats to lend out.
 Classes are popular and often fill to capacity.
 Students are encouraged to arrive at 7:15 to claim a space.
-Class begins at 7:30 and latecomers cannot be accommodated.
+Class begins at 7:30 and latecomers cannot always be accommodated.

 Suzanne (Suzie) Wnek started practicing yoga in 1997 in Los Angeles when a California doctor "prescribed" it as therapy for series of sports-related injuries.
 In addition to the physical benefits of building strength and flexibility, she found that over time, yoga built confidence, a calmer mind, connection to a greater spirit, and a sense of awe at the possibilities, all through commitment to practice.
 She hopes to inspire and encourage a similar sense in others through her teaching.
 In addition to teaching and coordinating BicycleSPACE Karma/Community yoga, she teaches Vinyasa flow regularly at TranquilSpace.com.
 When not doing yoga, she can be found cycling around the city or taking photographs (though she tries not to do these at the same time).